waterviewsrl/timerdec/README.md

 res1 = timerdec_always()(ultima)("Hello!")
 print(res1)

-#Subsequent calls of functions with inline (non decorator) wrapping will no be object of measures
+#Subsequent calls of functions with inline (non decorator) wrapping will not be object of measures
 res2 = ultima('Bye!')

 vec = np.zeros((1000,1000))